Blog / Car Insurance

 And do remember, you need to report an accident to the police if someone is injured or dies, a hit-and-run situation occurs, or a government vehicle/property, foreign vehicle or pedestrian/cyclist is involved in the accident.

-Install a dashboard camera.
 It’s also a good idea to install a dashboard camera, as this can provide you with a real-time video recording of the accident as it happens.
 This could be invaluable in helping you to prove your case - either to an insurer, the police or other legal authorities.
-It could also help you claim for the accident from the other party's insurance company, this would help keep your insurance premium from rising significantly as a result of a claim.
+Read our comprehensive guide to Dashcams here.

-Finally, do report any actual or suspected insurance fraud cases, to your insurance company or to the General Insurance Association (GIA) online at https://gia.org.sg/consumers/contact-us.html.
+Finally, do report any actual or suspected insurance fraud cases, to your insurance company or to the General Insurance Association (GIA) online.

 Stay safe and drive safe,